vhmth/Pill/README.md

 * Allow for specific file extension search from command line (no need for role to be declared).
 * Allow for specifying color switch off on output.
 * Allow for no auto-open shell (only display).
+* Allow for specifying file path and occurance colors in options.json.

 Fixes
 =====